aghoshpro/InterviewCoding101/README.md

 # PracticeCoding101
 Contains all of my codes that I have practiced for the coding interviews and learn new things.

-## Following are the websites where I have been practicing,
+## Following are the websites where I have been practising,

 1. [Leetcode](https://leetcode.com/problemset/all/)
 2. [HackerRank](https://www.hackerrank.com/)